CodingApps/MemeMeV1/README.md

 ## Methods on the Main Thread

-This included using images from the devices storage, so it was interesting implementing methods for pulling up the phone album.
+This included using images from the device's storage, so it was interesting implementing methods for pulling up the device's album.

 ``` swift
     @IBAction func pickAnImageFromAlbum(_ sender: AnyObject) {